Elections in Finland

 There are five types of elections in Finland: elections for the president, the parliament, county councils of the wellbeing services counties, municipal councils and the European Parliament.
 Normally, all Finnish citizens aged 18 or older are eligible to vote.
 Some non-citizens may also have the right to vote in municipal, county and European elections.

 Finland holds a presidential election every six years to elect the President of Finland.
 The election uses a two-round system based on a direct popular vote.
 If no candidate receives more than 50% of the vote in the first round, a runoff is held between the two candidates with the highest number of votes.
 The same person can serve as president for no more than two consecutive terms.

 Parliamentary elections are held every four years to elect members of the parliament.
 The elections use a system of proportional representation in multi-seat constituencies and allocate seats according to the D'Hondt method.
 Finland has a multi-party system making it uncommon for a single party to achieve a majority in parliament.
 As a result, Finnish governments are typically formed through coalition agreements involving multiple political parties.

-County and municipal elections are held every four years at the same time to elect the councils of the 21 wellbeing services counties and 292 municipalities.
+County and municipal elections are held every four years at the same time to elect the councils of the 21 wellbeing services counties and 292 municipalities (the City of Helsinki also carries out the tasks of wellbeing service counties in its area).
 In Åland, municipal elections are held separately, at the same time as the election of the Parliament of Åland.

 European Parliament elections are held every five years.
 Finland is allocated 15 seats in the European Parliament.